On this page

 If you have lots of navigation items, you might need to adjust when the navigation switches to the hamburger off-canvas panel.

-1. Go to Settings → Code injection (under advanced) → Open
+Settings → Code injection (under advanced) → Open - In the

 <style>